Menu

 open

-Most women can use the patch, but your GP or clinician will ask about your family and medical history to determine whether or not the patch is the best method for you.
+Most women can use the patch, but your clinician will ask about your family and medical history to determine whether or not the patch is the best method for you.
 The patch is not suitable for women who:

 • are pregnant;